davexre/syncedData/README.md

-# syncedData
+# synceddata

 [![GoDoc](https://img.shields.io/badge/pkg.go.dev-doc-blue)](http://pkg.go.dev/github.com/davexre/syncedData)

-syncedData implements simple data types that are protected for concurrent use.
+Package synceddata implements simple data types that are protected for concurrent use.
 Currently, the package only contains a simple Counter, but will be extended in the future.

 ## Counter